 ***(5) Someone who simply wishes to expand her/his personal education and experience, by working with her/himself in a safe setting in which improvisational embodied interaction with others is encouraged.

-The coordinators in different fields of practice involving any kind of process work and awareness development who wish to get introduced to PSP, may potentially find useful the following points.
+Professionals and students in different fields of practice involving any kind of process work and awareness development who wish to get introduced to PSP, may potentially find useful the following points.

 ***(1) Several aspects of their own “personal growth”: